Men’s Face Mask Choices

 The answer to that question will depend upon the type of mask you used.
 Some require no moisturizers.
 Others will.
 Check the label to see what’s recommended.

 When I use a mask for removing oil and firming, I go for a moisturizer that helps to reduce redness and calms.
 There’s lots of these on the market.
-Personally, I like Eurcerin’s sensitive skin soothing cream.
-See Amazon.
+If you are looking for a comprehensive guide, checkout this post on the best men’s face moisturizer options.

 Facial Mask for Men By SeasonBest type of mask to wear according to season